jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Marius Ligroves.md

 ## Current Status

 Marius remains in the difficult position of trying to maintain order and investigate crimes that are clearly beyond his capabilities and experience level.
-His collaboration with [[Strondabella Keggranite|Strondabella]] and his interference with the investigation continue to raise questions about whether he's simply incompetent, corrupt, or being manipulated by more powerful forces in [[Cerbereburn|Cerbereburn]].
+His collaboration with [[Strondabella Keggranite|Strondabella]] and his interference with the investigation continue to raise questions about whether he's simply incompetent, corrupt, or being manipulated by more powerful forces in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].

 His nervous demeanour and poor decision-making have made him more of an obstacle than a help to resolving the crises facing the town, while his family's political ambitions add another layer of complication to his already overwhelming situation.